Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 console.log(textInput.value); // "Sarah Connor"
 ```

 You can also listen for the `value-changed` event, which triggers when user interactions change the value.
+Note that, this example shows how developers can access the field's value, not considering design point of view.

 ::